unggulprayogaa18/Application-of-machine-learning-to-skin-cancer-detection-systems/README.md

    - Google Cloud SDK (gcloud) is installed on WSL Ubuntu, which enables me to interact with GCP services like Cloud Run, App Engine, and Cloud Storage directly from the command line.
 This setup helps streamline the deployment and management of services in the cloud environment.

+3. ** Google Cloud Platform (GCP) **:
+   -  I use Google Cloud Platform (GCP) and configure Google ADC (Application Default Credentials) for authentication.
+First, I install the Google Cloud SDK, then authenticate using the command `gcloud auth application-default login`.
+Finally, I ensure the active GCP project is set correctly with gcloud config set project `<your-gcp-project-name>`.
+This allows the application to securely access GCP resources..

+## Explanation of the Setup: